 - The CV should include a list of qualifications gained from A-level stage (or equivalent) onwards, membership details of professional bodies, a brief description of career development and relevant project experience, area(s) of expertise and a summary of any relevant courses/training events. - The Professional Report should be no more than 2,500 words and should include descriptions of relevant projects with a clear explanation of your involvement and role within each of those projects (which may include as a reviewer, including in a regulatory capacity) and how this relates to the various skills criteria.
 The Professional Report should also include reference to any non-project work in which you have developed or demonstrated relevant risk assessment skills and knowledge.
 You should ensure that the report provides a fair representation of your competence in the skills criteria for each of the practice areas for which you are claiming competence.
-Note that you do not need to discuss each skills criteria in turn, those skills criteria that relate to each piece of evidence can be indicated in brackets e.g. "I worked on Project X that involved(R4, R6)". - The Professional Report must be countersigned in the margin (see Section 5.1.3) with wet signatures in multiple places to verify skills/experience, and scanned copies should be provided as part of the application.
+Note that you do not need to discuss each skills criteria in turn, those skills criteria that relate to each piece of evidence can be indicated in brackets e.g. "I worked on Project X that involved .....(R4, R6)". - The Professional Report must be countersigned in the margin (see Section 5.1.3) with signatures in multiple places to verify skills/experience.
+Electronic signatures are acceptable.